 As Founder I would like to share with you the development of our product, Rub-On Nipples®.
 They say that necessity is the mother of invention.
 Well, for me it was bare mounds during breast reconstruction that inspired me to create temporary areola tattoos.

 My discovery process began after my 2009 risk-reducing mastectomy, when I began to publish a series of self-help educational web sites.
 Having been a medical writer for 30 years, I wanted to share the healing lessons that I had learned along the way.

 My research about areola pigmentation led me to realize that temporary areola tattoos (most commonly called nipple tattoos) would be a solution for those, like me, who had long periods of reconstruction that delayed permanent areola pigmentation.
 Rub-On Nipples® look amazingly similar to permanent areola pigmentation.

 Difficult situations inspire ingenious solutions, so I surmised that if kids can have rub-on tattoos, why can’t we?

 I am grateful everyday for my journey and am so fortunate to be helping other women along theirs!

-EV Endeavors, LLC, a mastectomy empowerment company, has announced that the United States Patent and Trademark Office (USPTO) has issued US Patents #D666421 and #D668061for their temporary areola tattoos used by women with bare mounds after mastectomy.
+Breast Healing, a mastectomy empowerment company, has announced that the United States Patent and Trademark Office (USPTO) has issued US Patents #D666421 and #D668061 for their temporary areola tattoos used by women with bare mounds after mastectomy.
 The proprietary design of the nipple/areola tattoos incorporates three-dimensional (3-D) techniques to simulate permanent areola pigmentation (commonly called nipple tattoos), which is the final step that completes the breast reconstruction process.